-Your hair and makeup artist will be able to make a more specific schedule, with appointment slots for everyone, but a good rule of thumb is 30 minutes per person per service.
+Your hair and makeup artist will be able to make a more specific schedule.
+They should have appointment slots for everyone.
+However a good rule of thumb is 30 minutes per person per service.
 With a larger bridal party you may end up needing to start as early as 7:00 am or so!
 Break out the mimosas and coffee! it’s going to be a one busy fun-filled morning!

 Venue Load-in and Set-up Time

 Talk with your floral and event designer team to figure out how much time they’ll need to load-in and set-up.
 They a solid couple hours in the morning.
 Or, if the decor is more extravagant, they may even need an additional day or more.